 ***Ah, the waitlist.
-If you have been waitlisted at a top choice school and are wondering about your chances, I will say this: as you know, this year has been as crazy as ever, but traditionally, schools do not move too far into their waitlists.
+If you have been waitlisted at a top choice school and are wondering about your chances, I will say this: traditionally, schools do not move too far into their waitlists.
 They accept the number of students that they think they will need to fill a class, considering a percentage that they expect will decline.
-However, because this year has been less predictable due to the pandemic, we expect that more students will be offered a “waitlist” status.
 While this provides some hope, it is a best practice to focus on the schools that have accepted you and move forward with selecting one of those.
-If you are finally accepted off the waitlist, you may lose the deposit you made to the other school, but go ahead and celebrate that acceptance!!
+If you are finally accepted off the waitlist, you may lose the deposit you made to the other school but go ahead and celebrate that acceptance!!

 Courtney Fahn, Milestone College Advisor